Rachnerd/angular1typescript/README.md

 ```
 This code makes sure that the angular module is imported before the legacy scripts are loaded.
 It imports the app file first and then appends script tags that reference legacy scripts to the document.
-After everything is loaded it add's ng-app to the body of the document and an app element to the DOM (which is defined in app.ts)
+After everything is loaded it adds ng-app to the body of the document and an app element to the DOM (which is defined in app.ts)

 ## Assignment 2 Routing
 #### PeopleComponent